1. Voting Procedures

 21. Dues

-All teams are assessed dues of $2,600.00 annually for the services of the Commissioner, Sports Information Office, assigning of officials, purchasing of awards, and conduct of other League business.
-The Commissioner will provide a financial report to the coaches and administrators at the annual league meeting.
+All schools are assessed dues of $2,600.00 annually for the services of the Commissioner, Associate Commissioner, assigning of officials, purchasing of awards, and conduct of other League business.
+The Commissioner will provide a financial report to membership at the annual league meetings.

 22. All-League Awards

-A. Each institution may nominate for both the 1st Team All-League Offensive and Defensive Teams according to its place finish and overall record in the league according to the following formula:
+A. Each institution may nominate for both the All-League Offensive and Defensive Teams according to its place finish in the league according to the following formula:

-• Head coaches will have one vote for the league Most Valuable Player Award (the James Kay Award).
+Head coaches will vote for the league Most Valuable Player Award (the James Kay Award).
 The MVP will be determined from the league's offensive player of the year, defensive player of the year, special teams player of the year and newcomer of the year.

 23. All-Academic Team

 Schools may nominate student-athletes for the CSFL All-Academic Team.
-To be eligible, a student-athlete must a) have a cumulative GPA of 3.20 or higher; b) competed during the season; c) and must be at least a sophomore both academically and athletically.
+To be eligible, a student-athlete must a) have a cumulative GPA of 3.20 or higher; b) appeared in at least one contest for the nominated season; c) be at least a sophomore both academically and athletically; d) and must have completed at least two semesters at their current institution.
 There is no limit to how many nominees a school may have.

 24. Annual Meeting

-The annual coaches meeting will be held either on the third Tuesday of November after the completion of the championship game or in conjunction with the annual American Football Coaches Association convention.
+The annual coaches meeting will be held virtually following the season, or in conjunction with the annual American Football Coaches Association convention.
 If required, a second meeting or Conference Call may be held in the spring.
-There will be a preseason conference-call on or about 15 August to resolve outstanding issues.

 25. League Commissioner